The little encyclopedia of lamps

 Conclusion

-This little encyclopedia will be a valuable aid when buying your next lamp.
+This little encyclopaedia is a valuable aid when buying your next lamp.
 Technical data and knowledge of the various functions of a lamp will make it easier for you to find the right lighting for your home.